mMerlin/fritzing_pad_stretch/README.md

 * allow abbreviation of pad position to (minimum of) first letter
   * needs a custom argparse action, and choices entry may not work
 * add verbose reporting (option) for pins, connector ids, dimensions of created image
-* connector id prefix text
+* input connector id prefix text
-* connector id suffix «pin¦pad»
+* input connector id suffix «pin¦pad»
-* first connector id "connector«n»«pin¦pad»"
+* input complete first connector id "connector«n»«pin¦pad»"
   * connector id template regex: «prefix»«first_connector»«suffix»
 * save as defaults (create file that can be used with `@` prefix)
 * ignore min and max limits